Molloy's Men In Nursing

 Whether one is a male or a female, patients have the right to evidence-based care of the highest order.
 Slowly but surely, the narrative of men in nursing continues to change as more are feeling comfortable in entering a female-dominated profession.

 Nursing is a rewarding career for all who choose to enter.
-Molloy College has given the torch to their male nurses that will hopefully ignite the flame for the nursing profession to be blind to gender.
+Molloy University has given the torch to their male nurses that will hopefully ignite the flame for the nursing profession to be blind to gender.